ZaphyrRobin/ai_faq_chatbot/README.md

 ### 9. Sum up - to start web UI

-NOTE: If you like to use different url, please adjust the web crawler logic at utils/web_crawler.py
+#### NOTE: If you use different url, please adjust the web crawler logic at utils/web_crawler.py accordingly.

 ```
 cd backend